 Even if as a child your inner voice says one thing, like this isn’t safe, or this doesn’t feel good, if your environment doesn’t confirm that (i.e. a negative or abusive situation), you “learn” to doubt your inner voice.
 So although you know there is no logical reason why you are worse than anyone else, you have a negative inner voice that tells you otherwise; that broken record that criticizes and calls yourself names.

 Replace Negative Thought Patterns with a Positive Mantra

 They say it takes 21 days to break a habit.
 So to “unlearn” these negative thought patterns, we must replace them with positive ones, and do so over and over and over.
 The change does not happen overnight, but when you hear yourself saying negative self-talk, catch it and turn it around, catch it and turn it around, catch it and turn it around.
 The mantra you use should be simple and believable, something you will remember and can use every day.
 Here are a couple of examples.

 - I’m not crazy.

 - I have handled hard stuff before and I will again.

-Try practicing something like this on a daily basis and see if you can repair that broken record of negative thinking.
+Try practicing something like this on a daily basis and see if you can turn that broken record of negative thought patterns into happier tunes.